hrishikesh-k/Blogfolio/readme.md

 `tags` (recommended): It contains the list of tags the post is supposed to be categorized in.

-`static` (optional): It accepts only boolean values, that is, true or false.
+`draft` (optional): It accepts only boolean values, that is, true or false.
 When not specifying, it defaults to false.
+For all pages with the value of this variable = true, the page won't be rendered unless the command-line command has the argument `-D`.

-For all pages with the value of this variable = true, a comment box won't be rendered.
+`static` (optional): It accepts only boolean values.
+When not specifying, it defaults to false.
+For all pages with the value of this variable = true, the previous/next navigation links and the comment box won't be rendered.

 `layout` (optional): It can contain any string value.
 The value that you provide here should match the name of the file in `layouts/page/*.html`, where * is the value of the string.
 When this parameter is specified, the page will be generated using the contents of the HTML file and not using the default single page template.